ESRC Advanced Training Initiative

 It is led by Professor John Brewer and includes Dr Anna Bryson, Dr Gladys Ganiel and Dr Alex Koensler from the Senator George J. Mitchell Institute for Global Peace, Security and Justice at Queen’s University Belfast.
-The course will be run over two consecutive days at Queen’s University Belfast.
+The course will be run over two consecutive days (10 and 11 April 2017) at Queen’s University.
 Course participants have to sign up to both days to receive certification of the training.

 Cost & Bursaries

-- The course fee is £30 for the two-day attendance for registered Postgraduate Research Students
+- The course fee is £30 for the two-day attendance for registered PG Students and £50 for Early Career Researchers and Practitioners.

 - Up to five £150 bursaries to be awarded to external (non-QUB) Postgraduate Research Students